-Clearances, whether they are Q Clearance, L Clearance, Secret, Top Secret, Sensitive Compartmented Information, Human Reliability Program (H.R.P.), HSPD-12-PIV Credentials, or even a public trust they are a privilege not a right and subject to suspension, revocation, and reinstatement.
-However, there are due process protections and procedures that can help individuals protect their access authorizations and by extension usually their careers.
+Attorney Daniel L. Ellis has practiced in the area of security clearance law since 2009.
+Clearances, whether they are Q Clearance, L Clearance, Secret, Top Secret, Sensitive Compartmented Information, Human Reliability Program (H.R.P.), HSPD-12-PIV Credentials, or even a public trust they are a privilege not a right.
+They are subject to denial, suspension, revocation, and reinstatement.
+Fortunately, there are due process protections and procedures that can help individuals protect their access authorizations and by extension usually their careers.
+Working with an Attorney who has experience in hearings and appeals, has a knowledge of the continually evolving caselaw and regulations, as well as the Adjudicative Guidelines can help provide initial applicants and current clearance holders clarity.

-Whether you work for the United States Government directly or for a contractor or subcontractor if an access authorization is essential to your employment, then whether you are filling out your first eQIP/ SF-86/ QNSP or facing a notification letter and trying to figure out how to resolve security concerns a consultation with an experienced security clearance lawyer can increase your chances of success.
+Whether you work for the United States Government directly or for a contractor or subcontractor if an access authorization is essential to your employment, then whether you are filling out your first eQIP/ SF-86 or facing a notification letter and trying to figure out how to resolve security concerns a consultation with an experienced security clearance lawyer can increase your chances of success.
 Importantly consulting with a lawyer help you understand how the administrative review process and the adjudicative guidelines apply to your specific situation through a confidential consultation.
-Don't delay call 865-235-1787 today.
+Consulting with an attorney before responding to a letter of interrogatory (LOI) or filling out a SF-86/eQIP/QNSP or SF-85 can help ensure that your disclosures include both accurate answers to any questions and the mitigating evidence that can help expedite processing and resolve any concerns raised by past mistakes.
+Everyone makes mistakes in life.
+Life events happen that are beyond individuals ability to control, but must be disclosed, addressed, and mitigated.
+Accurately disclosing the truth and what you've learned with an understanding of what is relevant can help you get a clearance or keep a clearance so you can increase your chances of keeping your career on track.

 Defense Office of Hearings and Appeals Cases